sadaiyer/eks_manifests/Ingress/README.md

     kcf alb-ingress-controller.yaml

-When the controller gets deployed, the LB is not created, but when the ingress is created
+When the controller gets deployed, the LB is not created, but gets created when the ingress is created.
+As next step....

 =====ALB Ingress resource========